-While the addition of other terms, here "rise", may bear on assessment of the second and third elements, the Panel finds the addition of such terms does not prevent a finding of confusing similarity between the disputed domain name and the mark for the purposes of the Policy.
+While the addition of other terms, here "ae", may bear on assessment of the second and third elements, the Panel finds the addition of such term does not prevent a finding of confusing similarity between the disputed domain name and the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.8.

-It is also well accepted that a generic Top-Level Domain, in this case ".com", is typically ignored when assessing the similarity between a trademark and a domain name.
+It is also well accepted that a gTLD, in this case ".com", is typically ignored when assessing the similarity between a trademark and a domain name.
 WIPO Overview 3.0, section 1.11.1.